 From fine dining to street food, one of the best things about living in Hong Kong has to be that we are spoilt for choice when it comes to Michelin star restaurants.
-The 13th and latest version of the guide, the Michelin Guide Hong Kong Macau 2021, lists 69 restaurants in Hong Kong and 18 in Macau which have been given the prestigious stars.
-In all, 277 eateries across the two locations were recognised in some way.
+The 13th and latest version of the guide, the Michelin Guide Hong Kong Macau 2022, lists 71 restaurants in Hong Kong and 15 in Macau that have been given the prestigious stars.
+Find out who they were here!

-There was no change in the three-star list, with seven Hong Kong and three Macau restaurants maintaining their stars for another year.
+For another year, there was no change in the three-star list, with seven Hong Kong and three Macau restaurants maintaining their stars from 2021.
 HK’s three-star venues, which are deemed ‘exceptional cuisine, worth a special journey’, are as follows:

 - L’Atelier de Joël Robuchon